Join me Gavin Hardcastle & and my friend Adam Gibbs for this spectacular Faroe Island Photography Workshop this May.

 A Timeless Land – Faroe Islands Photography Workshop

-I’m making this a pretty exclusive workshop with only 5 participants.
-I’ll be doing all the driving to and from our shoots and accommodation.
-I’ve found that 5 students is a comfortable number and makes for a fun group.
+We’re making this a pretty exclusive workshop with only 10 participants.
+We’ll be doing all the driving to and from our shoots and accommodation.

 In this Workshop we’ll cover the following topics and techniques: